minjong-ha/cardbox/README.md

 Each notes has its name, tag, day and etc.
 One of the interesting parts of note is it automatically resize the texts depending on its size.
 Less the texts are, clearer the character is.
-Moreover, SecretNote does not support modifying the contents.
+Moreover, Manusecret does not support modifying the contents.
 It only supports append feature.

 ## Used Libraries